Broadleaf Microservices

 Note

-The helm charts for this tutorial will reference pre-built "demo" docker images (i.e. enabled by using the flag -DdemoImages=true when invoking the helm:generate plugin).
+The helm charts for this tutorial will reference these pre-built "demo" docker images (i.e. enabled by using the flag -DdemoImages=true when invoking the helm:generate plugin).
 When setting up a project for a real implementation, you will want to integrate your own CI/CD processes (or leverage Broadleaf Cloud services) to build your own managed docker images for the custom services you generated in this initializr project.

 Balanced Flex Package